Thomas Abernethy (politician): Early life

-Thomas Gerstle Abertheny was born on May 16, 1903 in Eupora, Mississippi.
+Thomas Gerstle Abertheny was born on May 16, 1903, in Eupora, Mississippi.
 He attended the local public schools.
 He studied at the University of Alabama, and the University of Mississippi, and graduated from Cumberland School of Law in 1924.

 Career

 He was admitted to the bar and started practicing in his hometown through 1929, when he moved to Okolona, Mississippi.
 He served as the district attorney for the third judicial district of Mississippi from 1936 through 1942.

 In 1942, he was elected as a Democrat to the United States House of Representatives, where he served through 1973.
 He retired to live in Okolona, Mississippi, and Jackson, Mississippi, until he died in 1998.

-Having been a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
-Board of Education, in 1964 he voted against the passage of the Civil Rights Act.
+Abernethy was a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
+Board of Education.
+Abernethy voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

 He is also notable for having made the first public citation of the anti-semitic hoax A Racial Program for the Twentieth Century, on June 7, 1957, during a debate on the Civil Rights Act of 1957, when he read a quotation from it into the congressional record and claimed it as proof that the Civil rights movement was a foreign communist plot.

-During his career, he proposed a number of constitutional amendments relating to school prayer and elections of the President and Vice President.